acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 Open the file in an editor of your choice and create a new empty file named `app.js` next to it.

-Begin thinking a little bit about the *actions* we might need.
+Let's see what *actions* we might need.
 We can obviously add todos.
 There's a reset-button, and it also seems possible to remove todos and mark them as completed.
 Okay, so let's define the following four actions:

     const ADD_TODO      = 'ADD_TODO';
     const REMOVE_TODO   = 'REMOVE_TODO';